Coagh ambush: Ambush preparations

-discovery, a flatbed truck disguised as a builders’ lorry with four SAS soldiers laying under a tarpaulin would be parked opposite the car park a few minutes after the Austin Maestro arrived on the scene.
-Covert observation posts were also placed on roads leading into Coagh village, as well as on the first floor of the Hanover House Hotel, and all SAS operators were deployed at 4am on the morning of the ambush.
+In May 1991, RUC Special Branch received intelligence that the IRA were planning to assassinate a target in Coagh.
+The target was Allister Harkness, a kitchen factory worker and former part-time member of 8th Battalion, Ulster Defence Regiment, who was reportedly loathed by the local Catholic population for alleged bigotry and harassment.

+The RUC first considered flooding the area with security forces in order to dissuade the IRA team from mounting the attack, but this was discounted on the basis it would only be postponed for another day.
+Instead, they settled for a hard arrest.
+On the evening of 29 May 1991, SAS soldiers carried out covert reconnaissance to assess their options.
+Positioning the arrest team in public toilets was deemed too risky, so it was decided to place them on standby behind the Hanover House Hotel, with a support group inserted opposite by the car park.

+Informed about the plot on the 30 May after being called to Dungannon RUC station, Harkness kept to his usual routine while shadowed by an undercover policeman.
+His wife and children were temporarily relocated.
+Harkness was in the habit of parking his gold Austin Maestro in the car park opposite the Hanover House Hotel every morning at 7:30 am, and further intelligence reports indicated the morning of Monday 3 June was the likely time of the attack.

 The ambush

-Rather than put the actual target as risk, an SAS soldier volunteered to act as a decoy, even going so far as to dye his hair a different colour and place padding around his upper body to mimic the actual target's physical appearance.
+Rather than put the actual target at risk, an SAS soldier volunteered to act as a decoy, even going so far as to dye his hair a different colour and place padding around his upper body to mimic the actual target's physical appearance.
 He then armed himself with a Browning Hi-Power pistol and drove the target's Austin Maestro to the village of Coagh on 3 June 1991, arriving at the car park shortly before 7:30am.
 He then exited the car and sat on a wall beside the public toilets, pretending to read a newspaper while waiting to pick up a friend on their way to work.
 At around the same time the red Bedford lorry containing the cover group was parked across the road from the car park by a plain clothes SAS operator, who then went to the rear of the hotel to change into uniform and join the arrest team.

-At 7.30 am, three Tyrone IRA paramilitaries – Tony Doris (21 years old), Pete Ryan (35) (on the run at the time from the Royal Ulster Constabulary since 1981 after escaping from imprisonment in Belfast for terrorist related offences) and Lawrence McNally (39) – drove a stolen Vauxhall Cavalier from Moneymore, County Londonderry to the village of Coagh, crossing the border of counties Londonderry and Tyrone, to kill the part-time Ulster Defence Regiment soldier.
-According to Toolis, the IRA believed the soldier was also an associate of the UVF and he was "notoriously hated and feared" by the local Nationalist community because of threats issued to Catholics at road checkpoints.
+At 7.30 am, three IRA members – Tony Doris (21 years old), Pete Ryan (35) and Lawrence McNally (39) – drove a stolen Vauxhall Cavalier from Moneymore, County Londonderry to Coagh, crossing the border of counties Londonderry and Tyrone, to kill the part-time Ulster Defence Regiment soldier.